Beat the Arizona Heat: Complete Insulation Guide

 - Flexible application

-- Cons: Not a moisture barrier
+- Not a moisture barrier

-The traditional choice: Still effective when properly installed but requires meticulous attention to air sealing.
+Still effective when properly installed but requires meticulous attention to air sealing.

-Batts/Rolls
+Fiberglass Batts/Rolls

 - R-Value: R-2.2 to R-3.8 per inch

-- Best for: Standard stud walls, accessible attics
+- Best For: Standard stud walls, accessible attics

 - Affordable upfront cost